Angel's Egg: Release

 Angel's Egg was released in the direct-to-video format on 15 December 1985 by Tokuma Shoten.
 It was additionally given a limited theatrical release that same year.
 Although Angel's Egg was highly acclaimed by critics and people in the animation industry in Japan on release, it also resulted in Oshii being labeled as a director who made films hard to understand, which resulted in him being hired far less frequently for years up until he got involved with Patlabor.
 Speaking at an animation film festival in 1997 through a translator, Oshii explained the film did not do well financially upon release and was an obstacle to him getting work again for years.

 The 71-minute OVA would later be used as the skeleton for the 1987 live-action independent film In the Aftermath directed by Carl Colpaert.
 Colpaert's movie occasionally intercuts with footage from Oshii's Angel's Egg with dubbed over dialogue, which does not appear in Oshii's film.

 The film was released on Blu-ray disc in 2013 in Japan.
 Angel's Egg was screened at Japan Society on 14 October 2022 and later on 10 September 2023 with Amano in attendance.
 On 29 May 2024, GKIDS announced that they had acquired the North American distribution rights to the film, with the licensor planning to give the film a 4K restoration which will be supervised by Oshii as well as screening the film nationwide in theaters.
 This remaster would eventually be featured in the 2025 Cannes Film Festival, exhibiting under the Cinéma de la Plage section.
-The film will also receive a limited theatrical release in North American theatres on November 19, 2025.
+The film also received a limited theatrical release in North American theatres on November 19, 2025, both subtitled and with a newly produced English dub.